2014 Florida elections

 Elections were held in Florida on November 4, 2014.

 State elections

 Governor and Lieutenant Governor

 Incumbent Republican Governor Rick Scott and Lieutenant Governor Carlos López-Cantera sought re-election.
 Scott faced Elizabeth Cuevas-Neunder, a conservative activist and candidate for governor in 1998 and Yinka Adeshina, a pharmacist, in the Republican primary.
 Scott and López-Cantera faced former Republican governor and independent candidate for Senate in 2010 Democrat Charlie Crist and Annette Taddeo-Goldstein in the general election.
 Scott was re-elected to a second term.

 Attorney General

 Incumbent Republican Attorney General Pam Bondi sought re-election and won the Republican primary unopposed.
-Other candidates include Democrats George Sheldon, former Assistant U.S. Secretary of Health and Human Services for Children and Families and Perry E. Thurston, Jr., Minority Leader of the Florida House of Representatives.
+Other candidates include Democrats George Sheldon, former Assistant U.S. Secretary of Health and Human Services for Children and Families and Perry Thurston, Minority Leader of the Florida House of Representatives.
 Sheldon won the primary, but lost the general election to Bondi.

 State Commissioner of Agriculture

 Incumbent Republican Commissioner of Agriculture Adam Putnam sought re-election and won the Republican primary unopposed.
 Democrat Thad Hamilton, Broward County Soil and Water Conservation District supervisor and Independent candidate for Commissioner of Agriculture in 2010 won the Democratic primary unopposed.
 Putnam was re-elected to a second term.